What is Common Data Service?

 - Business logic with code supports advanced developer scenarios to extend the application directly through code.
 For more information, see Apply business logic with code.

-To get started using CDS for Apps:
+To get started using Common Data Service:

 - Create an app using a Common Data Service database.